History of Methadone

 ways, and that these may be as important as the drug itself

 in determining the effects of treatment.
-From

 the First World War onwards American and British drug policies